|

 wants nothing to do with her; she is still in school; she has no place

 to go except back to the street.
 Please pray with us for her protection.
+The final son I want to mention in this report is

 our natural son Nathan.
 As mentioned earlier, Nathan went with me on